epoetin beta [recombinant human erythropoietin]

 had clots before.

-If any of these applies or might apply to you, tell your doctor at once.
+If any of these apply or might apply to you, tell your doctor at once.

 The package is torn or shows signs of tampering.